babel-utils/babel-plugin-tester/README.md

 ### Formatting Output with Prettier

-By default, a formatter is included which formats all babel output with [prettier][65].
+By default, a formatter is included which formats all babel output with [prettier][68].
 It will look for a prettier configuration relative to the file that's being tested or the current working directory.
 If it can't find one, then it uses the default configuration for prettier.

-This makes your snapshots easier to read and your expectations easier to write, but if you'd like to disable this feature, you can either use the [`pure` import][66] to disable automatic formatting (along with snapshot serialization) or you can override the `formatResult` option manually:
+This makes your snapshots easier to read and your expectations easier to write, but if you'd like to disable this feature, you can either use the [`pure` import][69] to disable automatic formatting (along with snapshot serialization) or you can override the `formatResult` option manually like so:

 ```javascript
 pluginTester({